lucasgdb/useful-dev-tools/README.md

 - [Conventional Commits](https://www.conventionalcommits.org): A lightweight convention on top of commit messages.
 - [DB Fiddle](https://www.db-fiddle.com/): An online SQL database playground for testing, debugging and sharing SQL snippets.
 Supports MySQL, PostgreSQL and SQLite.
 - [Can I use](https://caniuse.com): "Can I use" provides an up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
+- [Gerador de CPF](https://www.geradordecpf.org/): Generate valid Brazilian CPF numbers for testing purposes.
+- [Oh Shit, Git!?](https://ohshitgit.com): Tells you what to do when you find yourself in a pinch with Git.

 ## Desktop Tools 🖥